courtois-neuromod/cneuromod-things/README.md

 datalad get sub-01/beh/*
 ```

-Alternatively, you can download the full dataset by pulling all files from the S3 file server with this command line.
+Alternatively (not recommended!), you can pull the entire content of this dataset and of its nested submodules from the S3 file server with this command line.
 ```bash
 cd cneuromod-things
 datalad get -r *